External Object (Catalog, Schema, Table) Usage Guide

 - Application: Data governance, unified metadata management

-2. Cross-Platform Federated Queries
+2. Cross-Platform Federation Queries

-- Scenario: Need to simultaneously analyze data stored in different systems
+- Scenario: Need to analyze data stored in different systems simultaneously

-- Application: Cross-system reports, comprehensive analysis
+- Application: Cross-system reporting, comprehensive analysis

-3. Data Lakehouse Architecture
+3. Unified Lakehouse Architecture

 - Scenario: Building a unified data analytics platform